 Collaboration is key for global success

-A young company with a bold goal - to become the world’s leader in experiential education technology - Intersective is making a global step in this direction.
+Intersective is a young company with a bold goal: to become the world’s leader in experiential education technology.

-Co-founders Beau Leese and Wes Sonnenreich started the company in 2012 after having worked across the education industry and large employers for a number of years.
-The challenge of creating effective work integrated learning programs from both sides convinced the duo to start up a new company to find a solution.
+Co-founders Beau Leese and Wes Sonnenreich started the company in 2012 after working in the education sector and with large businesses.
+The challenge of creating effective work integrated learning programs across education and business convinced the duo to start up a new company to find a solution.

 “Work integrated learning collaborations between employers, universities and students is actually a really hard problem.
 It is a three party collaboration problem and it’s difficult, it’s expensive to manage, and it’s easy to go off track,” said Beau.